pranav-ganesh/tp/docs/DeveloperGuide.md

 **MSS**

-1. CMM ask whether there are any new imports upon startup
-2. CMM request whether to start creation new Database or insert into existing database
+2. CMM ask whether to start creation new Database using import data or insert into existing database, upon startup
 3. User determines import setting
-4. CMM request file location
-5. User specifies the file location
-6. CMM imports the file
+4. CMM imports the file
    Use case ends.

 **Extensions**